Transgender rights in Canada: Ontario

 The Ontario Health Insurance Plan (OHIP) began covering sex reassignment surgery in 1970.
 The first person to have such a surgery under OHIP was Dianna Boileau.
 It was removed from the list of covered procedures in October 1998 under Mike Harris' Progressive Conservative government, apparently as a cost-saving measure, sparking an outcry from the transgender community.
 Some surgeries began to be covered again in 2008.

 Until 2016, only a single clinic, the Gender Identity Clinic at the Centre for Addiction and Mental Health in Toronto, was able to provide referrals for OHIP-reimbursed surgeries.
 Ontario saw a large rise in patients seeking SRS after 2008, and by 2015, the CAMH gender clinic had a waitlist of 1,150.
 That year, Ontario health minister Eric Hoskins announced plans to allow referrals from any qualified healthcare provider.
 The changes went into effect in 2016.

 Newfoundland and Labrador

 Similar to Ontario, Newfoundland and Labrador's Medical Care Plan (MCP) formerly required surgical assessments from CAMH as a prerequisite for covering SRS procedures.
 This was subject to outcry from the province's trans community, including in one case a complaint filed with the Newfoundland Human Rights Commission.
 It was the last province to require such an assessment.

 In 2019, a new policy on Transition-Related Surgeries went into effect, removing the CAMH assessment requirement.
 However, other barriers still exist for Newfoundlanders and Labradoreans accessing SRS procedures; some procedures are not covered at all, and since all surgeries are performed outside the province, costs relating to travel and accommodations must be paid upfront.
 MTAP (the Medical Transportation Assistance Program) does provide some subsidies for these non-surgical costs, but only partially.

+Nova Scotia

+Transgender and non-binary Nova Scotians can get gender affirming surgeries (GAS) publicly funded through Nova Scotia's Medical Service Insurance.
+All covered GAS procedures can be preformed through GrS Montreal's Centre Métropolitain de Chirurgie in Montreal and a majority can also be preformed in Nova Scotia.
+And as of July 28, 2023 the eligibility criteria is based on Version 8 of the WPATH Standards of Care.